-Record of Changes

-When changes are made to the COOP outside the official cycle of plan review, coordination, and update, planners should track and record the changes using a record of changes table.
-The record of changes will contain:

-- A change number,

-- The date of the change,

-- The name of the person who made the change, and

-- A description of the change.

-Record of Distribution

-The record of distribution, usually in table format, indicates:

-- The title and the name of the person receiving the plan,

-- The agency to which the receiver belongs,

-- The date of delivery,

-- The method of delivery, and

-- The number of copies delivered.
+Record of Changes When changes are made to the COOP outside the official cycle of plan review, coordination, and update, planners should track and record the changes using a record of changes table.
+The record of changes will contain: A change number, The date of the change, The name of the person who made the change, and A description of the change.
+Record of Distribution The record of distribution, usually in table format, indicates: The title and the name of the person receiving the plan, The agency to which the receiver belongs, The date of delivery, The method of delivery, and The number of copies delivered.
 The record of distribution is used to verify that tasked individuals and organizations have acknowledged their receipt, review, and/or acceptance of the plan.

+PurposeAccording to Presidential Policy Directive 40 (PPD-40), National Continuity Policy, directs the Secretary of Homeland Security through the Administrator of the Federal Emergency Management Agency (FEMA) to coordinate the implementation, execution, and assessment of continuity activities among executive departments and agencies (D/As).
+Continuity requirements shall be incorporated into daily operations of all executive departments and agencies.
+Further, continuity planning must be based on the assumption that organizations will not receive warning of an impending emergency.

+The overall purpose of continuity of operations planning is to ensure the continuity of the National Essential Functions (NEFs) under all conditions.
+The current changing threat environment and recent emergencies, including acts of nature, accidents, technological emergencies, and military or terrorist attack-related incidents, have increased the need for viable continuity of operations capabilities and plans that enable agencies to continue their essential functions across a spectrum of emergencies.
+These conditions, coupled with the potential for terrorist use of weapons of mass destruction, have increased the importance of having continuity programs that ensure continuity of essential government functions across the Federal Executive Branch.